Tejendraetla/redshit-migration/README.md

 # redshift-migrate-db
 ![Migrate-DB](images/migrate-db.png)

-Migrate a single database within a Redshift cluster to another cluster via Datasharing.
+Redshift Database Migration Using Data Sharing

-## Purpose
+Purpose
-Migrate a single database from one cluster to another using datasharing.
+This utility enables the migration of a single database from one Amazon Redshift cluster to another using Redshift Data Sharing, allowing seamless, secure access without the need to move or copy data manually.

-## Scope
+Scope
+User & Group Replication

-- Users, groups, and the membership of the users to groups not already present in the target cluster will be created in the target.
-Roles are not in scope at this time.
+Users, groups, and their memberships not already present in the target cluster will be created automatically.

-- Schemas, tables, primary keys, foreign keys, procedures, and functions will be created in the target cluster if not already present.
-Other object types like models and datashares are not in scope at this time.
+Note: Redshift roles are not supported in this version.

+Object Migration

+The following database objects are replicated if not already present in the target:

+Schemas, Tables, Primary Keys, Foreign Keys, Stored Procedures, User-Defined Functions (UDFs)

+Objects not in scope include: models, datashares, and other non-listed object types.

 Tables with multiple identity columns are not supported.
-Tables with identity columns are converted to "default with identity" and a calculated seed value to prevent duplicates.
-All schemas are copied except those configured to be excluded.
-See below for more details.
-- Ownership to schemas, tables, functions, and procedures are applied to the target based on the source cluster.
-Grants to users for schemas, tables, functions, and procedures are applied on the target based on the source cluster.
-Grants to groups for schemas, tables, functions, and procedures are applied on the target based on the source cluster.
-Lastly, default permissions for schemas to users and groups, users to users, and users to group are applied.
-Permissions for other objects are not in scope.
-- Datasharing is configured automatically by this utility.
-This includes the creation of external schemas and adding tables to the datashare created.
-Cross-region and cross-acount datasharing is not in scope at this time.
+For tables with single identity columns, the utility will convert them to "DEFAULT identity" with calculated seed values to avoid duplicates.

+All schemas are migrated except those explicitly excluded via configuration.

+Permissions & Ownership

+Object ownership (schemas, tables, procedures, functions) is replicated from source to target.

+Grants to users and groups are replicated for supported objects.

+Default permissions (e.g., schema-level or user-to-user grants) are also applied.

+Permissions for unsupported object types are not migrated.

+Data Sharing Setup

+The utility automatically configures Redshift data sharing:

+Creates external schemas in the target.

+Adds necessary tables to the datashare.

+Cross-region and cross-account sharing are not supported in this release.

+Data Loading

-- Data is loaded from the source to the target using datasharing in parallel threads.
-Tables with interleaved sort keys are excluded because these are not supported by datasharing.
-Materialized views are created in the target cluster based on the source cluster.
+Data is transferred in parallel threads for performance.

+Tables with interleaved sort keys are skipped (unsupported by Redshift Data Sharing).

+Materialized views are recreated in the target cluster based on the source.

-- Views are created last to resolve dependecies on materialized views.
+Standard views are created after materialized views to resolve dependency chains.

-## Prerequisites
+Prerequisites
-1. An EC2 instance running Amazon Linux or CentOS with access to both the Source and Target clusters on port 5439.
+An EC2 instance (Amazon Linux or CentOS) with network access to both the source and target Redshift clusters on port 5439.

-2. Access to the EC2 instance via SSH.
+SSH access to the EC2 instance to execute the migration utility.

 ## Linux Setup
 1. Ensure you have the PostgreSQL client installed.